 all, you do not know them, O Parantapa.
 12. Those who wish their actions to bear fruit offer sacrifices to the gods; because in the world of men the fruit of action can be obtained quickly.
-14. Actions do not affect Me, nor am I interested in their fruits.
+13. The four Castes were created by Me according to the division of Gunas and Karma.
+Though I am their Creator, yet know that I neither act nor change 14.
+Actions do not affect Me, nor am I interested in their fruits.
 He who recognizes Me as such is not enslaved by actions.
 15. Knowing this, the men of ancient times, eager for freedom, carried out actions; Do you then, just as the men of old did.
-Etc. Thus ends the fourth dialogue, entitled Jnana Yoga.
+Etc. Thus concludes the fourth dialogue, entitled Jnana Yoga.

 Chapter 4 of the Bhagavad Gita (Gandhi): Yoga of Knowledge and Renunciation of Action Bhagavad Gita Book (Pedro Nonell):